 Although we have Jesus in our heart, it is something we must fight for; it is not something that comes natural.
 Here are a few tips of how to keep a right relationship with God.

-Go To Church Church is the place where can spiritually grow.
-Through the preaching we get spiritual food.
+Go To Church Church is the place where your spiritualty can grow.

 Read Your Bible and Pray Having a personal relationship with God is the most important part of Christianity.
 What makes Christianity different than all other religions is that we have the ability to communicate with God.
 The fact that we have the opportunity to communicate with a God that is so powerful and mighty, is not something that we should take lightly.